 “Interoperability and federation are essential tools for any companies that want a universal collaboration between internal colleagues and teams or with customers, partners or suppliers,” said Farzin Shahidi, NextPlane CEO.

-The Premium service enables users on other team collaboration platforms, such as Microsoft Teams to seamlessly collaborate with Webex Teams users via ConverseCloud’s secure federation hub.
+The Premium service enables users on other team collaboration platforms, such as Microsoft Teams to seamlessly collaborate with Cisco Webex users via ConverseCloud’s secure federation hub.
 Both the Basic and Premium levels are supported by an enterprise-class, secure management portal.